xwang-phunware/maas-engagement-ios-sdk/MIGRATION.md

 1. Open the `Podfile` from your project and change PWEngagement to include `pod 'PWEngagement', '4.0.0'`, then run `pod update` in the Terminal to update the framework.

-2. Check out the [migration guide](https://github.com/phunware/maas-core-ios-sdk/blob/master/MIGRATION.md) for PWCore 4.0.0 upgrade.
+2. Check out the [migration guide](https://github.com/phunware/maas-core-ios-sdk/blob/master/MIGRATION.md) for PWCore 4.0.0 migration.

 3. You may need to make changes in **AppDelegate.swift**.